MansoorMajeed/thenomadbits.com/content/post/2020-02-12-indians-indonesia-transit-visa-for-kul/index.md

 My flight is a connecting flight through Kuala Lumpur with a layover at Kuala Lumpur for 3 hours.
 So far so good.

-Comes the day of the trip.
-Jan 10th, 2020.
+Comes the day of the trip..
 My flight is at 4am.
 Since this is my first ever international trip, I didn't want to take any risk and I reached the airport around 12.30am.
 I had no clue what was waiting for me.

 Lugging my 13kg rucksack on my back and the 7kg laptop bag on the front, like a tired husband carrying a toddler, I walked to the check-in counter, full of enthusiasm and excitement, waving my blank passport to the staff at the counter.